About the scheme

 When the work is completed, what beach profile change is expected?

-The primary purpose of rock is to take energy out of waves, which will help to keep sediment (sand and shingle) longer.
+The main purpose of the rock is to take energy out of waves, which will help keep sediment (sand and shingle) longer.
 Beach levels should remain more stable.